xiaohuolongx/paper-Machine-Learning-SARS-CoV-2-Classification-main/README/How_to_train.md

     [--deterministic] \
 ```

-Description of all parameters:
+**Description of all parameters**:

 - `config`: Path to the model configuration file.

-- `--resume-from`: Resume training from an interruption.` Provide the path to the weight file.
-Make sure to resume correctly from a Last_Epoch***.pth file`, e.g., --resume-from logs/SwinTransformer/2022-02-08-08-27-41/Last_Epoch15.pth.
+- `--resume-from`: Resume training from an interruption by providing the weight path. **Be sure to resume from the correct checkpoint, e.g., `Last_Epoch***.pth`**.
+Example: `--resume-from logs/SwinTransformer/2022-02-08-08-27-41/Last_Epoch15.pth`
 - `--seed`: Set the random seed.
-Defaults to the environment setting.
+Default follows the environment setting.

-- `--device`: Set training on GPU or CPU.
+- `--device`: Specify whether to use GPU or CPU for training.

-- `--gpu-id`: Specify the GPU device.
-Default is 0 (single-card setups usually keep it as 0, no need to change).
+- `--gpu-id`: Specify the GPU device ID.
+Default is 0 (typically unchanged for single‑card training).
 - `--split-validation`: Whether to split a validation set from the training set.
-Default split ratio is 0.2.
+The split ratio defaults to 0.2.
 Otherwise, the test set is directly used for validation.

-- `--ratio`: Ratio for splitting the validation set from the training set.
+- `--ratio`: The ratio for splitting the validation set from the training set.
 Default is 0.2.
-A random fold is selected from the training set after shuffling.
+After shuffling, it randomly picks from a fold of the training set.

-- `--deterministic`: Related to multi-GPU training; no need to set for now.
+- `--deterministic`: Related to multi‑GPU training; no need to set for now.